continuouspipe/continuouspipe/documentation/content/faq/how-do-I-use-composer-with-github-access-token.md

 ---
-title: How do I use Composer with GitHub personal access token?
+title: "Configuration: How do I use Composer with GitHub personal access token?"
 menu:
   main:
     parent: 'faq'